rocke431/rocke431/README.md

-- 👋 Hi, I’m @rocke431
+- Hi, I’m @rocke431
-- 👀 I’m interested in math
+- I’m interested in math
-- 🌱 I’m currently learning code
+- I’m currently learning code
-- 💞️ I’m looking to collaborate on school work
+- I’m looking to collaborate on school work
-- 📫 How to reach me ...

 <!---
 rocke431/rocke431 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.